lukeocodes/deved-platform/content/blog/en/receive-sms-messages-node-js-express-dr.md

 outdated: true
 replacement_url: https://learn.vonage.com/blog/2019/09/16/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr
 ---
-*This is the second article in a series of “Getting Started with Nexmo and Node.js” tutorials.*
+*This is the second article in a series of “Getting Started with Vonage and Node.js” tutorials.*

-In the previous article, you set up your Nexmo account and learned [how to send SMS messages with Node.js](/blog/2016/10/19/how-to-send-sms-messages-with-node-js-and-express-dr/).
+In the previous article, you set up your Vonage account and learned [how to send SMS messages with Node.js](/blog/2016/10/19/how-to-send-sms-messages-with-node-js-and-express-dr/).
 In this article, you will learn about receiving an inbound SMS by implementing a webhook endpoint in Node.js using [Express](http://expressjs.com/).

 <img style="width: 32px;height: 32px" src="https://www.nexmo.com/wp-content/uploads/2016/10/GitHub-Mark-64px.png" alt="GitHub icon" /> **View** **[the source code on GitHub](https://github.com/nexmo-community/nexmo-node-quickstart/blob/master/sms/receive-express.js)**

 ## Defining a Webhook Endpoint

-In order to receive an SMS from Nexmo you need to associate a webhook endpoint (URL) with a virtual number that you have rented from Nexmo.
+In order to receive an SMS from Vonage you need to associate a webhook endpoint (URL) with a virtual number that you have rented from Vonage.
 [Inbound Messages](https://docs.nexmo.com/messaging/sms-api#inbound) to that number are then sent to your webhook endpoint.

 ![A diagram showing how a SMS is received from a user](https://www.nexmo.com/wp-content/uploads/2016/10/diagram-receive.png)